Why am I taking Music in the Humanities? What requirement does HIST 101 fulfill? Does this course even count towards my degree?

 How do I know what schedule changes to make if I don't have an advisor yet?

 Your first semester schedule was constructed by professional advisors in the Academic Advising & Assistance office.
-We are cross-curriculum advisors, which means we know what you need regardless of what major and/or College/School you are enrolled.
-We are available to you to answer questions, concerns or requests regarding your schedule for fall, beginning August 1st, through the Add/Drop period.
+We are cross-curriculum advisors, which means we know what you need regardless of your major.
+For questions, concerns or requests regarding your fall schedule, contact us beginning August 1st through the Schedule Change process.

 What can I expect when making a schedule change?